-Trump, in post-impeachment hearing press conference, vows new Ukraine transcript release
+Trump vows new Ukraine transcript release in post-impeachment hearing press conference

-President Trump tore into House Democrats' ongoing impeachment inquiry during a press conference on Wednesday with Turkey’s leader, Recep Tayyip Erdogan, decrying the "witch hunt" and saying he hadn't watched "for one minute."
+President Trump tore into House Democrats' ongoing impeachment inquiry Wednesday during a press conference with Turkey President Recep Tayyip Erdogan, decrying the hearsay-laden "witch hunt" and saying he hadn't watched that day's public hearing "for one minute."

+"This is a sham, and shouldn't be allowed -- it was a situation that as caused by people who couldn't have allowed it to happen.
+I want to find out who's the whistleblower," the president said, claiming that the whistleblower's information wasn't accurate.

+"I'm going to be releasing, I think on Thursday, [another] transcript, which actually was the first of the two [phone calls]," he said.

+The White House has already released a transcript of Trump's July 25 call with Ukraine's leader, in which the two discussed past U.S. "support" for Ukraine, as well as Ukraine's issues with corruption.
+On the call, Trump asked Ukraine to investigate reports that Ukraine was involved in 2016 election interference.
+The president also mentioned Joe Biden's push to have Ukraine's chief prosecutor fired, and suggested the country look into the matter.

-Asked about ambassador Bill Taylor's testimony about an alleged phone call between the president and European Union envoy Gordon Sondland, Trump said: "I know nothing about that -- first time I've heard it."
+Asked at the press conference about acting ambassador to Ukraine Bill Taylor's testimony about an alleged July 26 phone call between the president and U.S. envoy to the European Union Gordon Sondland, Trump said: "I know nothing about that -- first time I've heard it."

-Taylor testified that member of his staff heard Sondland on the phone with Trump asking about Ukraine investigations.
-Sondland, Taylor testified, allegedly replied that Ukrainians were ready to move forward.
+Taylor testified, for the first time, that the president was overheard by a member of his staff on July 26 asking Sondland about “the investigations,” to which Sondland responded that “the Ukrainians were ready to move forward.”
+Taylor said that following Sondland’s call with Trump, the member of his staff asked what Trump thought about Ukraine.

+“Ambassador Sondland responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for,” Taylor said, revealing new information from his prior testimony last month.
+“At the time I gave my deposition on October 22, I was not aware of this information.
+I am including it for completeness.”

 IMPEACHMENT HEARING TESTIMONY DETAILS TRUMP PURSUIT OF UKRAINE ‘INVESTIGATIONS,’ AS GOP DECRIES ‘HEARSAY’

-The president continued: "The one thing I've seen that Sondland said, he did speak to me for a brief moment, he did speak to me for a brief moment -- [he testified previously that] I said, no 'quid pro quo,' under any circumstances.
+At the press conference, the president pointed to Sondland's written testimony: "The one thing I've seen that Sondland said, he did speak to me for a brief moment, he did speak to me for a brief moment -- [he testified previously that] I said, no 'quid pro quo,' under any circumstances.
 And that's true.
 In any event, it's more second-hand information. ...
 The only thing, and I guess Sondland has stayed with his testimony, that there was no quid-pro-quo, pure and simple."

-Separately, Trump vowed to go on the offensive this week.
-"This is a sham, and shouldn't be allowed -- it was a situation that as caused by people who couldn't have allowed it to happen.
-I want to find out who's the whistleblower," the president said, noting that the whistleblower's information wasn't accurate.
-"I'm going to be releasing, I think on Thursday, [another] transcript, which actually was the first of the two."

-"This is a sham, and shouldn't be allowed."

-Trump added that Democrats' witnesses during the impeachment hearings had produced "all third-hand information" and unreliable hearsay.
+Trump added that witnesses summoned by Democrats during the impeachment hearings had produced "all third-hand information" and unreliable hearsay.
 "This statement that I made, the whole call that I made with the president of Ukraine, was a perfect one. ...
 I'd much rather focus on peace in the Middle East."

+Despite a BBC report that Erdogan had recently thrown a letter from Trump in the trash, Erdogan began the news conference by telling reporters Trump was a "good friend."
+Trump reciprocated, calling the autocrat a "great president" and claiming that Turkey had a "great relationship with the Kurds."

+"This is a sham, and shouldn't be allowed."

-Despite a BBC report that Erdogan had recently thrown a letter from Trump in the trash, Erdogan began by telling reporters Trump was a "good friend."
-He announced that within six months to two years, Turkey could repatriate about 1 million refugees now in Turkey into a safe zone established in northern Syria, as dozens of Kurds and their supporters waved Kurdish and American flags outside the White House in protest.
+Erdogan announced that between six months to two years from now, Turkey could repatriate about one million refugees into a safe zone established in northern Syria.
+Outside the White House, dozens of Kurds and their supporters waved Kurdish and American flags in protest.

 WATCH: JIM JORDAN UNLEASED -- SAYS OBAMA GAVE UKRAINE 'BLANKETS,' WHILE TRUMP PROVIDED 'MISSILES'

+In a statement late Wednesday, Graham vowed that the United States "cannot and will not abandon our Syrian Democratic Forces (SDF) allies," and added: "I realize Turkey has legitimate national security concerns regarding certain Kurdish elements of the U.S.-led counter-ISIS coalition, but Turkey’s incursion into Syria has been incredibly disruptive.
+I believe it is possible to deal with Turkey’s national security concerns by creating a Safe Zone, but Turkey cannot do it through force of arms.

+“As to Turkey’s purchase of the S-400 Russian missile system: it is almost a universally held position in Congress that the S-400 is incompatible with the F-35 fighter," Graham continued.
+"Turkey’s activation of the Russian S-400 will require the U.S. to keep Turkey from the F-35 program and issue sanctions.
+I’m hopeful we can find a way forward with the S-400 where Turkey’s national security needs can be met without compromising the F-35 program."

-The press conference came after the two leaders met in the White House, and following a meeting with five GOP senators, including Ted Cruz and Lindsey Graham.
-Erdogan and Trump had a difficult agenda for their talks: Turkey's decision to buy a Russian air defense system despite Turkey’s membership in NATO and its incursion into neighboring Syria to attack Kurdish forces that have fought with the U.S. against the Islamic State group.
+Erdogan and Trump had a difficult agenda for their talks, which included Turkey's decision to buy a Russian air defense system despite Ankara's membership in NATO and its incursion into neighboring Syria to attack Kurdish forces that have fought with the U.S. against the Islamic State (ISIS) group.

-Despite those disputes, Trump said the two countries were poised to increase U.S. goods and services trade with Turkey, which totaled about $24 billion in 2017.
+Despite those disputes, Trump said the two countries were poised to agree to increase U.S. goods and services trade with Turkey, which totaled about $24 billion in 2017.

-Sitting in the Oval Office with Erdogan, Trump said he was too busy to watch the televised impeachment hearing on the inquiry, which he called a “hoax.”

 Trump defended his decision to invite Erdogan despite Turkey’s widely denounced advance into Syria.
 He said that he and Turkey’s president have been “very good friends” for a long time and understand each other’s country.